 7) A Small Toolkit

-When was in middle school, I had a pair of glasses in which the side screws were constantly coming loose, including when I was at school.
-Since my glasses were pretty necessary to me, my dad gave me a small toolkit that I have since always kept on hand, even in college.
-Having a toolkit like this can not only help make repairs like these, but they can also help when replacing calculator batteries or putting together additional dorm furniture.
-It’s not until you don’t have it, but need it, that you realize how indispensable this item really is.
+Having a toolkit (like this one) can not only help make repairs like these, but they can also assist in replacing calculator batteries or putting together dorm furniture.
+It’s not until you need it, but don’t have it, that you realize how indispensable this item really is.